 The last major comprehensive update to FHSZ in SRA maps took effect on April 1, 2024, and to FHSZ in LRA maps beginning February 10, 2025, in phases by California region - to incorporate improved fire science, data and mapping techniques.
 Prior to the 2025 update of the FHSZ in LRA maps, per law, only lands zoned as Very High Fire Hazard Severity were identified within local responsibility areas.
-The 2025 map update creates a Moderate FHSZ and a High FHSZ in the LRA, in addition to the existing Very High FHSZ.
+The 2025 map updates Very High FHSZ in the LRA and creates a Moderate FHSZ and a High FHSZ in the LRA.
 Only a High FHSZ or a Very High FHSZ is a required disclosure under AB 38.
-[Source: "Fire Hazard Severity Zones", CAL FIRE website: